Amiel-Laville/Python-Final-Project/README.md

 ## How to Enter Moves

-When it’s your turn, you enter a move like this:
+When it’s your turn, you enter a move like this

-from_row from_col to_row to_col
+Each move has 2 steps:

+Select the piece you want to move

+Select where you want to move it

 This means: